-- Inexpensive policy options
+Inexpensive policy options

-- Nonstandard offerings and high-risk drivers
+Nonstandard offerings and high-risk drivers

-- Coverage for Mexican travel
+Coverage for Mexican travel

 Poor customer service

-- No online claims reporting
+No online claims reporting

-- Available in 23 states
+Available in 23 states

-- No mobile app
+No mobile app

 What is Titan Insurance?

-Titan offers both personal and commercial auto insurance, and specializes in providing policies to high-risk drivers having trouble finding coverage with other insurers.
+Titan offers both personal and commercial auto insurance and specializes in providing policies to high-risk drivers having trouble finding coverage with other insurers.
 From state minimums to comprehensive coverage, this provider offers cheap car insurance for the masses.

-What kinds of insurance does Titan offer?
+What car insurance coverage does Titan offer?

 Titan offers coverage and add-ons to support most kinds of car insurance coverage.